LoCoJanik/USBCaputreCardOutput/README.md

 ```
 ./usbvideo.py --deviceid n
 ```

-# When you are need another Resolution Options:

 ```
 ./usbvideo.py --width 1920 --height 1080
 ```

-# For Example with full options:

 ```
 ./usbvideo.py --deviceid 0 --width 1920 --height 1080
 ```